Contract Monoclonal Antibody Production

 Small scale lots are manufactured to confirm the hybridoma’s productivity.

-Optimal conditions for cell growth and MAB production are determined, including the appropriate media for the promotion of optimal growth, the best bioreactor, the volume of the inoculum and the appropriate bioreactor operating parameters for maximum MAB production.
+Optimal conditions for cell growth and MAb production are determined, including the appropriate media for the promotion of optimal growth, the volume of the inoculum and the appropriate operating parameters for maximum MAb production.

 Ascites Production